-Why nearly always?

-We need to assign processors to operations.

-- every processor p_i needs to know whether it should be active - in case it is active it needs to know which operations to perform design algorithms for an arbitrary number of processors; keep total time and work low
+Performance of PRAM algorithms Why nearly always?
+We need to assign processors to operations. every processor pi needs to know whether it should be active in case it is active it needs to know which operations to

 Optimal PRAM algorithms